viswans83/injecting-validator/README.md

 fully injected instance (Guice for example).

-A single instance of the rule class is obtained, after which the framework will execute every rule method contained in the `RuleSet` used when create the `Validator` instance.
+A single instance of the rule class is obtained, after which the framework will execute every rule method contained in the `RuleSet` used while creating the `Validator` instance.
 In order to supply parameters for your rule methods, the framework utilizes the provided `ValueResolver` asking it to return the value at the parameters access path (value of the `@Path` annotation).
 Rules (methods) that have parameters *not* marked with `@Optional` for which the value resolver cannot lookup a value